Content

 Folliculitis is a skin condition in which your hair follicles become infected and inflamed, causing small bumps or pimple-like lesions to develop on your scalp.

-Most cases of folliculitis are caused by bacteria that make its way into the surface layers of your hair follicles.
-However, some cases may be caused by fungal species, viruses and even mites that inhabit your skin.
+Most cases of folliculitis are caused by bacteria that make their way into the surface layers of your hair follicles.
+However, some cases may be caused by fungal species, viruses, and even mites that inhabit your skin.

 Some medications, such as lithium and cyclosporine, can also increase your risk of developing folliculitis.

-Folliculitis typically clears up on its own, provided your immune system is healthy, and you stop the behavior that caused it to develop in the first place.
+Folliculitis typically clears up on its own as long as your immune system is healthy and you stop the behavior that caused it to develop in the first place.

 If you’re looking for faster relief, applying a hot compress to the area may help drain the affected follicles and prevent itching.
 Some antibiotics and antifungal medication may also help to clear this type of infection and improve recovery.

-Seborrheic dermatitis is an inflammatory skin disease that can affect your scalp and other areas of your skin with large numbers of sebaceous (oil-producing) glands.
+Seborrheic dermatitis is an inflammatory skin disease that can affect the scalp and other areas of the skin with many sebaceous (oil-producing) glands.

 While there’s no direct link between seborrheic dermatitis and hair loss, scratching your scalp often or aggressively may damage your hair follicles and cause you to shed hair.